 A provider that employs one or more individuals other than themselves, and otherwise does not meet the definition of an individual provider.
-An agency provider is required to attain and maintain a certification for this service from DHCF, and demonstrate the legal payment of employee compensation (e.g., IRS Form 1096 that proves the issuance of one or more Form 1099, IRS Form W-3 that proves the issuance of one or more Form 1099, IRS Form W-3 that proves the issuance of one or more Form 45 of Wyoming Medicaid Rules, it must attain and maintain accreditation by a nationally recognized accreditation entity for human services as specified.
+An agency provider is required to attain and maintain a certification for this service from DHCF, and demonstrate the legal payment of employee compensation (e.g., IRS Form 1096 that proves the issuance of one or more Form 1099, IRS Form W-3 that proves the issuance of one or more Form W-2) upon request.
+If a provider meets the criteria outlined in Section 25 of Chapter 45 of Wyoming Medicaid Rules, it must attain and maintain accreditation by a nationally recognized accreditation entity for human services as specified.

 A provider of this service must meet the requirements in Chapter 45 of Wyoming Medicaid Rules.
 Requirements for providers and provider direct care staff include, but are not limited to: a successful criminal history background screening; a current CPR and First Aid certification; a current Medication Assistance certification for direct care staff assisting participants with medications; a current crisis intervention and restraint usage certification, if applicable; and a current driver's license and vehicle insurance, if providing transportation.
 Direct care staff must complete participant specific training prior to providing services to the participant.
-In addition to Chapter 45 requirements, providers must adhere to the standards and requirements of all applicable Medicaid rules and regulations, all sub-regulatory guidance, and the Wyoming Medicaid Provider Agreement.
+In addition to Chapter 45 requirements, providers must adhere to the standards and requirements of all applicable Medicaid rules and regulations, all sub-regulatory guidance, and the Wyoming

+Medicaid Provider Agreement.